-There’s no test specifically for psoriasis, but your health care provider or dermatologist (skin specialist) will be able to tell if you have it by looking at your skin and asking you questions about family history and recent illness.
-Rarely, you may need a small skin sample (a biopsy) taken to confirm the diagnosis.
+Your health care provider or dermatologist (skin specialist) will usually be able to tell if you have it by looking at your skin and asking you questions about family history and recent illnesses.
+Rarely, your dermatologist may need to test a small sample of skin (biopsy) to confirm the diagnosis.

 How common is psoriasis?

-About 7.5 million people who live in the United States have been diagnosed with psoriasis and it affects both women and men equally.
-It is more common among adults but young people may have it too.
-Most people who have psoriasis have a family member that has it.
+About 8 million people who live in the United States have been diagnosed with psoriasis and it affects both women and men equally.
+It is more common among adults but it often begins between the ages of 15 to 25 years old; however, it can occur at any age.

 What can I do to take care of my psoriasis?